Parliamentary.ai

 Government Spending

-The bill states that all expenditure related to the referendum, including preparations for potential EU withdrawal, will be met from the Consolidated Fund and money provided by Parliament.
-No specific figures are provided.
+The bill requires that all expenditure relating to the referendum and preparations for a potential EU withdrawal will be met from public funds.
+No specific figures are provided in the bill itself.

 Groups Affected